01 of 11

 When planning your journey to Spain, be sure to leave room in your bags to bring back souvenirs like a leather wine bottle, a Spanish fan, or a bottle of sherry.

-Whether you're shopping for the perfect gift for a loved one or just want to get yourself something to remember your trip by, there are plenty of local shops around major tourist destinations like Barcelona and Madrid where you can support local artists and bring home a piece of the culture for you or your friends.
+Whether you're shopping for the perfect gift for a loved one or just want to get yourself something to remember your trip by, there are plenty of local shops around major tourist destinations like Barcelona and Madrid where you can support local artists and bring home a piece of the culture.

 02 of 11